Accessing and Utilizing Disability Services

 What if a student claims to have a physical or mental disability and request classroom and testing accommodations, but does not have an accommodations letter from the Office of Disability Services?

-Refer the student to the Disabilities Services Office (DSO) located in the Oak Grove Center Suite 2414 where the individual will complete a request for accommodations, present documentation indicating the type of disability, severity, limitations, medications, and discuss possible accommodation needs.
+Refer the student to the Disabilities Services Office (DSO) located in the Robert L. Strickland Center Suite 2414 where the individual will complete a request for accommodations, present documentation indicating the type of disability, severity, limitations, medications, and discuss possible accommodation needs.

 What if a student is receiving accommodations and is not doing well in class?